Koga-Jafaar/hello-world/README.md

 # hello-world
 Hey dude.

 Hey dudes.
-I like video games, Jazz, art and all kinds of lame stuff.
+I like video games, Jazz, art and all that lame stuff.